KevinBjarnemark/bottle-post-recipes/README.md

 ##### Here's how to set it up

 With the following setup, you'll be able to automatically run whichever tests you like before pushing to GitHub.
-The Git hook will terminate your `git push` command if any of your tests fail, and only push tested changes to your remote repository.
+The Git hook will terminate your `git push` command if any of your tests fail, and only push locally tested changes to your remote repository.

 1. Create a `pre-push` file in your `.git` folder.
 2. Configure your custom testing script, example below.